Post-doctoral position in Multiphoton and FLIM microscopy for metabolic imaging

 The postdoctoral fellowship is funded by a 2017 Human Frontier Science Program Young Investigator collaborative grant.
 The awarded project: “Chromatin dynamics and nuclear metabolism: an intimate interplay uncovered by non-linear optics” aims to understand epigenetic mechanisms during stem cell differentiation and in particular investigate the influence of cellular metabolism on gene expression.

 The postdoctoral appointment will be for 2 years.
 Detailed information about the research can be requested via email.
-Interested applicants should submit a CV to Chiara Stringari at email@example.com before September 15th.
-Applications will be reviewed on a rolling basis, starting immediately.
+Interested applicants should submit a CV and cover letter to Chiara Stringari at email@example.com before February 5th.